Political positions of Lisa Murkowski: Votes

 A major supporter of fossil fuels, Murkowski joined most of her Republican colleagues in repealing the Stream Protection Rule, a regulation which prevented coal companies from dumping coal in waterways.

 In March 2019, Murkowski joined all Senate Republicans, three Democrats, and Angus King in voting against the Green New Deal resolution, a proposal that strove for net-zero greenhouse gas emissions in the US and the creation of millions of high wage jobs.
 In her floor speech Murkowski called for reducing domestic and global emissions through the development of clean resources and called for other lawmakers to join her in seeking bipartisan solutions in support of innovation and efficiency: "We’ve got to take these policies that can keep us moving to lower emissions, to address the reality of climate change, to do so all the while that we are recognizing that we’ve got an economy that we need to keep strong, that we have vulnerable people that we need to protect, that we have an environment that we all care about—Republicans and Democrats."

 National security

 Surveillance

 In July 2003, Murkowski introduced the Protecting the Rights of Individuals Act, a bill that would limit searches under the USA Patriot Act to the records of individuals who were foreign agents engaged in either acts of espionage or terrorism.

-In November 2005, along with Democrats Dick Durbin, Russ Feingold, and Ken Salazar and fellow Republicans Larry Craig and John E. Sununu, Murkowski wrote a letter to the Senate Judiciary and Intelligence committees indicating that the six would stop a measure to renew the Patriot Act unless further changes were made.
+In November 2005, along with Democrats Dick Durbin, Russ Feingold, and Ken Salazar and Republicans Larry Craig and John E. Sununu, Murkowski wrote a letter to the Senate Judiciary and Intelligence committees indicating that the six would stop a measure to renew the Patriot Act unless further changes were made.